humanitycodes/www/coursework/lessons/slides/ruby-laptop-setup.md

 ---

-## Ruby
+## Installing Ruby

-Once you've signed up for Heroku, it'll [give you instructions](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) on how to set up your computer with Ruby. __You only have to follow the instructions up to and including _Deploy the app_.__
+Once you've signed up for Heroku, it'll [give you instructions](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) on how to set up your computer with Ruby. __Two important notes:__

+- __You only have to follow the instructions up to and including _Deploy the app_.__
+- __If you're running Windows, Heroku will suggest installing JRuby instead of regular Ruby.
+Please ignore that suggestion and follow [the normal instructions for Windows](http://guides.railsgirls.com/install/#setup-for-windows).__